Education and social inclusion of refugee children and youth in Iceland

 The New Frontiers Conference 2025

-At this conference we would like to explore the comparative dimensions of the refugee experience and evaluate how this question has manifested itself in different settings around the world.
+At this conference, we explored the comparative dimensions of the refugee experience and examined how these issues have manifested in different settings around the world.

 Funding & cooperation